-It’s been well over a couple of years since Apple officially announced the availability of iPhone SE in 2016 and since then the main iPhone line was upgraded on a regular basis but not the SE.
+It’s been well over a couple of years since Apple officially announced the requirement for iOS app development services and the availability of the iPhone SE in 2016 and since then the main iPhone line was upgraded on a regular basis but not the SE.
 But now we know why!
 Our source which is closely associated with Foxconn’s manufacturing facility in India has confirmed the iPhone SE 2 is actually iPhone XE, but they are not going to make it.

 The internals of the iPhone XE is still unknown but if it will be coming with Face ID, it’s automatically understood that it will feature Apple’s latest A12 BIONIC chip.

-Our source at engageexpo got no information about the battery specs or internal storage details yet, but looking at the hardware specs, the retail pricing of iPhone XE might start at $600 and could go as high as $800 depending upon the storage variants.
+Our source got no information about the battery specs or internal storage details yet, but looking at the hardware specs, the retail pricing of the iPhone XE might start at $600 and could go as high as $800 depending on the storage variants.

 Also, the phone is supposed to be manufactured in India at a manufacturing facility of Apple’s manufacturing partner, Wistron, under govt. of India’s “Make in India” initiative.
 Because Foxconn will be busy making the latest ones.

-It is supposed that Apple will discontinue the iPhone XR this year because of the poor performance in the market.
+It is supposed that Apple will discontinue the iPhone XR this year because of its poor performance in the market.

-Looking at the reports, Apple is in no mood of leaving their customers behind who still prefers to use the smaller form-factor smartphones.
+Looking at the reports, Apple is in no mood of leaving its customers behind who still prefers to use the smaller form-factor smartphones.